petrum01/Capstone_project_object_detection/README.md

 ### Hardware for training

-I used [`Paperspace`](https://www.paperspace.com/) which is a cloud platform that provides Linux virutal machines with GPU computing power.
+I used [`Paperspace`](https://www.paperspace.com/) which is a cloud platform that provides Linux virtual machines with GPU computing power.

 The setup is comprised of :
 - multiple virtual machines
-- Ubuntu 18.04
+- each with a Quadro P4000 GPU
-- GPU : Quadro P4000
+- running Ubuntu 18.04
 - CUDA drivers 9.0.176
 - tensorflow-gpu (1.12.0)
 - a more detailed list of packages can be found [`here`](https://github.com/petrum01/Capstone_project_object_detection/tree/master/resources/requirements.txt)

-Setting up the virtual machine took quite a long time, as conflicts were frequent bewteen libraries, especially with opencv.
+Setting up the virtual machine took quite a long time, as conflicts were frequent between libraries, especially with opencv.
 Also, finding the right combination of CUDA drivers & Tensorflow version was crucial.

-I accessed the virtual machine from my local machine through ssh.
+I accessed the virtual machines from my local machine through ssh.

 ### Configuring the training pipeline